 Once we reached the new hospital, we had to wait to see a Dr who informed us they are still waiting on making a decision.
 By this time all any of us had all day was a bit of toast at breakfast.
 Poor C was starving..
 In the end I went home with my parents while my husband stayed with C. I packed more bits and headed back to hospital, stopping at McDonalds for something to eat for us all.
 When I got back no decision had been made and C was more upset as she was starving.
 But nurses told us nothing would happen tonight so she can eat.

 Staying In Hospital

-As only one of us could stay, my husband went home, to leave me to have one of the longest nights of my life, every slight movement hurt her leg, she was in agony, the nurses had to keep checking on her which was usually when she was asleep, so that woke her up, but we got through the night.
+As only one of us could stay, my husband went home.
+Leaving me to have one of the longest nights of my life, every slight movement hurt her leg.
+She was in agony, the nurses had to keep checking on her which was usually when she was asleep.
+So that woke her up, but we got through the night.

-The next day it was decided no operation was needed and to have a permanent cast put on, and she could go home once she had proven she could walk ok but non weight-bearing.
+The next day it was decided no operation was needed and to have a permanent cast put on.
+She could go home once she had proven she could walk ok but non weight-bearing.
 Unfortunately, no one had told physio, so while we sat waiting around for hours to see if we could go home, they had gone home themselves.
 As you can imagine I was not very pleased and let them know it.
 So it meant another night in hospital for us.

 Next morning, I made sure that physio were coming to see us, and told C she had better listen to them and walk without putting her leg down.
 Luckily my husband had returned before physio came to see us, and we were given the go ahead to go home.
 So we then just had to wait for her to be discharged.